trishume/trishume.github.com/_posts/2022-12-10-one-machine-twitter.md

 Looks like **my estimate of the full average tweet delivery rate of Twitter is 35x less than what my 8 core laptop can fetch**!
 I also had chosen the average timeline size in the benchmark based on the estimate of normal timeline request sizes.
 It also looks like serving all the timeline RPCs is a fairly small amount of bandwidth during average load.

 There's **lots of room for this to underestimate load or overestimate performance**: Peak loads could burst much higher, I could get average timeline sizes or delivery rates wrong, and a realistic implementation would have more overheads.
 My estimates could be wrong in lots of ways, but there's just **so much performance margin it should be fine**.
 My implementation even seems to scale linearly with cores, and there's another 10x left before it would start hitting memory bandwidth limitations.
-Right now it can only add tweets from one thread, which I only have a 20x performance margin on (from a known peak load this time), but with a little bit more effort with atomics that could be multi-core too.
+Right now it can only add tweets from one thread, which I only have a 20x performance margin on (but from a known peak load), but with a little bit more effort with atomics that could be multi-core too.

 This perhaps 350x safety margin, plus the fact that [high-performance batched](https://github.com/erpc-io/eRPC) [kernel-bypass RPC systems](https://smfrpc.github.io/smf/rpc/) can achieve overheads low enough to do 10M requests/core-s, means **I'm confident an RPC service which acted as the core database of simplified production Twitter could fit on one big machine**.
-In this most limited sense of running "Twitter" on one machine, you'd still have other stateless machines to act as web servers and API frontends to the high-performance binary RPC protocol, and of course this is only the very most basic features of Twitter.
+This is a very limited sense of running "Twitter" on one machine, you'd still have other stateless machines to act as web servers and API frontends to the high-performance binary RPC protocol, and of course this is only the very most basic features of Twitter.

+There's a bunch of other basic features of Twitter like user timelines, DMs, likes and replies to a tweet, which I'm not investigating because I'm guessing they won't be the bottlenecks.
+Replies do add slightly to the load when writing a tweet, because they'd need to be added to a secondary chain or something to make retrieving them fast.
+Some popular tweets have tons of replies, but users only can see a subset, and the same subset can be cached to serve to every user.

 To make my hedged confidence quantitative, I'm 80% sure that if I had a conversation with a (perhaps former) Twitter performance engineer they wouldn't convince me of any factors I missed about Twitter load (on a much-simplified Twitter) or what machines can do, which would change my estimates enough to convince me a centralized RPC server couldn't serve all the simplified timelines.
+I'm only 70% sure for a version that also does DMs, replies and likes, because those might be used way more than I suspect, and might pose challenges I haven't thought about.

 ## Conclusion-ish: Should you actually build systems this way?

 If the nVME mmap-ish buffer manager plus some schema migration support existed as robust open source software it might be much simpler and easier than other approaches, but they don't so it isn't.
-You'd also probably want replication, but it's possible to bolt on Paxos/Raft with some replicas you stream the log to, which would need to part of the framework which isn't available.
+You'd also probably want replication, but it's possible to bolt on Paxos/Raft with some replicas you stream the log to, which would need to part of the non-existent framework.

 Part of my point with this post is to gesture at the alternate universe of systems design which could exist.
-But there's a feedback loop where few companies in the web space scale this way, so the available open-source tooling for it is abysmal, which makes it really hard to scale this way.
-I think of scaling this way because I used to work for a [trading company](http://janestreet.com/), where systems scaled to handle millions of requests per second on one machine with microsecond latency kernel-bypass networking is just [the standard way to do things](https://signalsandthreads.com/multicast-and-the-markets/) and there's lots of infrastructure for it.
+There's a feedback loop where few companies in the web space scale this way, so the available open-source tooling for it is abysmal, which makes it really hard to scale this way.
+I think of scaling this way because I used to work for a [trading company](http://janestreet.com/), where scaling systems to handle millions of requests per second on one machine with microsecond latency kernel-bypass networking is just [the standard way to do things](https://signalsandthreads.com/multicast-and-the-markets/) and there's lots of infrastructure for it.
 More hardware-efficient systems are cheaper, but I think the main benefit is avoiding the classic distributed systems and asynchrony problems every attempt to split things between machines runs into (which I've [written a pseudo-manifesto on before](/2020/05/17/pipes-kill-productivity/)), which means there's potential for it to be way simpler too.

 **That's all I originally planned for this post**, to show with reasonable confidence that you could fit the core tweet distribution of simplified Twitter on one machine using a prototype.
 But then it turned out I had tons of cores and bandwidth left over to tack on other things, so let's forge ahead and try to estimate which other features might fit using all the extra CPU!